Apple To Release White iPhone 7, Red iPhone 7S, Upgraded iPhone SE

 — 리아 ^_________^ (@paulisteu) February 21, 2017

-9 to 5 Mac reports that this is the second time rumors about a red-colored iPhone 7S could be hitting the market this 2017.
+9 to 5 Mac reported that this is the second time rumors about a red-colored iPhone 7S could be hitting the market this 2017.
 This speculation also comes from the way of Macotakara, who is one of the more credible sources of rumors regarding Apple products and devices.
-In fact, Macotakarawas the first site to leak the information that Apple would remove the headphone jack in the iPhone 7 back in 2015.
+In fact, Macotakara was the first site to leak the information that Apple would remove the headphone jack in the iPhone 7 back in 2015.

 Apple has always offered an “S” version since the iPhone 4, which altered very little in terms of design and features.
 Just like the iPhone 4S, iPhone 5S, and the iPhons 6S, the difference between the regular version and the “S” versions usually lies on the upgraded chipset.
 This is why analysts are expecting a chipset upgrade in the iPhone 7S, as well, in addition to the red variant.